 For more detailed questions, click here for the Non-Matriculated student FAQ page.
 You may also schedule an appointment with an admissions advisor online.

-Non-Matriculated students register for classes on the first day of the quarter (Registration Period 3).
-Specific classes may not be offered every quarter and can fill before Registration Period 3.
-If you are interested in attending in a non-matriculated status, check class schedules and contact professors/departments before submitting an online application.
+Non-Matriculated students register for classes in Registration Period 3 (first day of the quarter) for Autumn, Winter, and Spring quarters.
+In Summer quarter, non-matriculated students can register in Registration Period 1.
+If you are interested in attending in a non-matriculated status, check class schedules and contact professors/advisors before submitting an online application.

 International students are not eligible for non-matriculated status.